Sustainability Policies -Contribution to a sustainable environment-

 Certifications

-Each REIT will continue to advance environmental and energy conservation measures as well as efficient energy use for their portfolio and proactively acquired the following certifications and assessment to promote initiatives for sustainability.
+As a pioneer in the sustainability field in the REIT industry, each REIT will continue to advance environmental and energy conservation measures as well as efficient energy use for their portfolio and proactively acquired the following certifications and assessment to promote initiatives for sustainability.

 Overview of Environmental certifications